AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 We can approach it as a text-classification task, with an interesting twist: we may not know the types of events up-front.
 In other words, we want to design a pipeline that supports the addition of new labels on-the-fly.

+In another twist: we may not have _any_ training data at all for the classes we want to detect.
+We might just have a class label, and possibly a short snippet of text describing the label.

-In addition, our news stream is _really_ big: we're looking for solutions that scale to millions of articles per day, while easily handling hundreds or thousands of distinct labels, each of which may have a very different expected volume per day.
+And finally, our news stream is _really_ big: we're looking for solutions that scale to millions of articles per day, while easily handling hundreds or thousands of distinct labels, each of which may have a very different expected volume per day.

+Amazingly, it is actually possible to build systems that can satisfy these requirements.
+They're not as good as systems that use powerful models with substantial training data, but they do work, and can serve as good baselines for any explorations in text classification.

+#### Key Ingredients

-With these requirements in mind, we would like to explore good baselines for such a system.
+With these requirements set out in the previous section in mind, let's now find a real world dataset to use.

 In this post, we'll focus on a specific text-classification task: zero-shot fine-grained event classification.
 We're going to discuss our participation in the CASE 2021 Fine-Grained Event Classification shared task.
 Shared tasks are a great way to test and share ideas in a fair and open setting,